 Patong Fishing Village

-What is your first vision when you think of Patong?
-Wait!
-Don’t tell me, I know what you are seeing.
-So let me show you a small enclave never seen by most people.
-It is right under the southern bridge leading to the Amari Coral Beach Resort (and Tri Trang Beach beyond it).
+What is your first vision when you think of Patong Beach?
+Don’t tell us; we know what you are picturing.
+Let us show you a small enclave never seen by most people, right under the southern bridge leading to the Amari Phuket Resort (and Tri Trang Beach further).

-Few would stop out of curiosity, it is a nice sight from the top of the bridge, but how many would walk down the steep stairs just to see a small fisherman village still active in the middle of an overgrown tourist town.
+Few would stop out of curiosity; it is a nice sight from the top of the bridge, but how many would walk down the steep stairs to see a small fisherman village still active in the middle of an overgrown tourist town.

-Today I decided to revisit this area, it was not the first time I took photos here, but this time I really wanted to capture what life was like in such unusual place.
-So I walked in the heat for more than an hour when I heard my name… and here they were, both ladies waving at me with smiles and tears… time passes but people don’t forget these times.
-She now has a tiny noodle soup restaurant and of course, I had to try.
-It was simple, very local and tasted specially good.
+I decided to revisit this area, it was not the first time I took photos here, but this time I really wanted to capture what life was like in such an unusual place.
+So I walked in the heat for more than an hour when I heard my name… and here they were, both ladies waving at me with smiles and tears… time passes, but people don’t forget these times.
+She now has a tiny noodle soup restaurant, and of course, I had to try.
+It was simple, very local and tasted especially good.

-The village is sheltering fishermen and tourists longtail boats.
-At this time of the year, when sea is a bit rough, most boats are parked here, but during high season these boats all stay along the south end of the Patong beach.
-It is a huge contrast to walk along this poor riverbank after driving along Starbucks, fancy shops and shopping centers.
+The village is sheltering fishers and tourists longtail boats.
+When the sea is a bit rough at this time of the year, most boats are parked here, but these boats all stay along the south end of the Patong beach during the high season.
+It is a huge contrast to walking along this poor riverbank after driving along with the Starbucks, fancy shops and shopping centres of Patong.
 People, young and old smiled and greeted me, kids waved, asking me to take their photos.
-Don’t get fooled by the photos though, it’s a bit dirty, it’s a bit smelly, but it’s real and i had great time wandering along the river, asking ‘Am I really in Patong?’
+Don’t get fooled by the photos, though; it’s a bit dirty, it’s a bit smelly, but it’s real, and I had a great time wandering along the river, asking: ‘Am I really in Patong?’